pnvamshi/Pearched-Parking/README.md

 # Perched-Peacock-Parking

-A RESTful service to serve as a backend
+A RESTful service to serve as a backend and React App to serve as frontend

 ### Swagger URL
 - [AWS] http://parkingsolutions-env.uxn4bztsdj.us-east-1.elasticbeanstalk.com/swagger-ui.html#/